dotswg/dots-requirements/draft-ietf-dots-requirements.md

 The data channel is intended to be used for bulk data exchanges between DOTS agents.
-Unlike the signal channel, which must operate nominally even when confronted with despite signal degradation due to packet loss, the data channel is not expected to be constructed to deal with attack conditions.
+Unlike the signal channel, which must operate nominally even when confronted with signal degradation due to packet loss, the data channel is not expected to be constructed to deal with attack conditions.
 As the primary function of the data channel is data exchange, a reliable transport is required in order for DOTS agents to detect data delivery success or failure.

 The data channel must be extensible.
 We anticipate the data channel will be used for such purposes as configuration or resource discovery.
 For example, a DOTS